miku/exploreio/Solutions.md

 }
 ```

-Why embed another reader?
-If we want to uppercase bytes, we have to read the bytes from somewhere.
+Why keep another reader?
+If we want to uppercase bytes, we have to read the
-By embedding the type we make it easy to drop in a filter like this into a processing pipeline.
+bytes from somewhere.
+By having the reader available in the type, we make it
+easy to drop in a filter like this into a processing pipeline.
+In the example,
-In the example, we can seamlessly connect the UpperReader with the standard input:
+we can seamlessly connect the UpperReader with for example the standard input:

 ```go
 ...